 The primary objective of this course is to acquaint students with some of the most recent business practices, trends and challenges within various business disciplines.
-Specific contemporary/ emerging topics from different areas of management are covered, such as Blockchain and Bitcoin, Organizational Excellence, Neuromarketing, Design Thinking, opportunity to explore cutting-edge developments in different management areas, and to choose the topic most relevant to their field of interest.
+Specific contemporary/ emerging topics from different areas of management are covered, such as Blockchain and Bitcoin, Organizational Excellence, Neuromarketing, Design Thinking,

+Mobile commerce, Smart City Management, Crowdfunding and Lean Startup etc. This will provide students with an opportunity to explore cutting-edge developments in different management areas, and to choose the topic most relevant to their field of interest.
 The course will explore current topics with a special emphasize on contemporary business and management practices and challenges from MENA region.